Iman Vellani: Career

+Acting

-In September 2020, it was revealed Vellani was cast as the Marvel Cinematic Universe superhero Kamala Khan for Marvel Studios and Disney+'s streaming television miniseries Ms. Marvel.
-Vellani's aunt had forwarded her a casting call for the role, which led to her submitting a self-tape before being asked to audition in Los Angelesand eventually having two screen tests: an in-person one in February that year, as well as a virtual one over Zoom in June.
-Kamala Khan co-creator Sana Amanat, who served as an executive producer on the series, said Vellani revealed in her Zoom screen test that she, like Khan, is an Avengers fangirl.
+In September 2020, it was revealed Vellani was cast in the Marvel Cinematic Universe (MCU) as the Marvel Comics superhero Kamala Khan / Ms. Marvel for the titular Marvel Studios and Disney+'s streaming television miniseries.
+Vellani's aunt had forwarded her a casting call for the role; she submitted a self-tape before being asked to audition in Los Angeles; and eventually had two screen tests: in-person in February that year, and virtually over Zoom in June.
+Kamala Khan co-creator Sana Amanat—who served as an executive producer on the series—said Vellani revealed in her Zoom screen test that she, like Khan, is an Avengers fangirl.
 Amanat said, "She showed me every corner of her room, and it was covered with Avengers.
 Then she said, 'Oh, wait; I'm not done', opened up her closet, and there was more Marvel everywhere".

-In June 2022, Vellani appeared in A Fan's Guide to Ms. Marvel, a documentary short about the production of the series.
-Featuring interviews with the filmmaking team and her, it was released on Disney+ before the premiere of Ms. Marvel.
 On June 8, 2022, Ms. Marvel premiered on Disney+, marking Vellani's onscreen debut.
 Both the series and her portrayal of the title character received widespread praise.
 Kathryn Porter of Paste wrote that Vellani "shines" in the role and that there was "no way to explain how great she is in this other than to say that she embodies the true spirit of Kamala Khan".
 Mohammad Zaheer of BBC Culture called her "an adorable bundle of charisma" in a role "tailor-made for her", while Angie Han of The Hollywood Reporter said that Vellani's full of "youthful verve and irresistible moxie" in her role.
 The miniseries concluded on July 13, 2022, consisting of six episodes.
-In July, Vellani appeared in Disney Wishs CGIimmersive interactive experience, Avengers: Quantum Encounter, reprising her role as Khan.
-The following month, she appeared in Assembled: The Making of Ms. Marvel, a documentary special focused on the process of conceptualising and creating the series, featuring on-set interviews with Vellani, cast members, and creatives.
-The special was released on Disney+, as the tenth installment of the anthology docuseries Marvel Studios: Assembled.
+For her performance in the program, Vellani won a Saturn Award and received nominations for an Astra TV Award and a Critics Choice Super Award.
+From July 2022, Vellani appeared in Disney Wish's CGI—immersive interactive experience, Avengers: Quantum Encounter, reprising her role as Khan.

-Vellani is set to reprise her role as Kamala Khan in the 2023 film The Marvels, a sequel to the 2019 film Captain Marvel, which is also intended to serve as a continuation of Ms. Marvel.
-She will also voice an animated version of the character for Disney+'s series adaption of the fifth episode of the animated series, What If...?.
+Vellani reprised her role as Kamala Khan in the MCU film The Marvels (2023) on November 10, 2023.
+The film serves as both a sequel to the film Captain Marvel (2019) and a continuation of Ms. Marvel.
+The film received polarizing reviews from critics; however, Vellani's performance was regarded as the standout amongst the cast.
+Amelia Emberwing of IGN declared that she "predictably steals the show", Helen O'Hara of Empire praised her humor and emotional depth with the "two older heroes." whilst Christian Holub of Entertainment Weekly noted Vellani as a "shining star" despite his lukewarm review of the film.

+In September 2025, Vellani voiced an animated version of Kamala Khan for Disney+'s Marvel Zombies, which is the series adaptation of the fifth episode of the animated series, What If...?.
+On November 25, 2024, Vellani was cast in Shiver, her first non-Marvel acting role.
+By April 2025, Vellani had been cast in Mouse.